 NAPM has four subsidiaries at the reporting date; NARPS, NALHL (in Voluntary Liquidation), RLHC and RLHC II.
+Subsequent to the reporting date, RLHC and RLHC II were both liquidated and ceased to be NAMA Group entities.

 NARPS

 On 18 July 2012, NAMA established a subsidiary, National Asset Residential Property Services.
 NARPS is a wholly owned subsidiary of NAPM, and was established to acquire residential properties and to lease and ultimately sell these properties to approved housing bodies for social housing purposes.
 In September 2019, the Minister for Finance issued a direction to NAMA to retain ownership of NARPS.
 Under "Housing for All" it is proposed that NARPS will transfer to the Land Development Agency.
 The transfer will be at the NAMA valuation and will form part of the NAMA lifetime surplus.